brick2face/corridor-crawler-outpainting/README.md

 4. Select "Corridor Crawler Outpainting" from the Scripts dropdown menu, then configure your chosen prefab image and other settings.

 (TODO: Add tutorial images and recommended settings)

+## Credits

+Created by brick2face

+Special thanks to dungeoncrawlers.org for their "Atlas Generator" which was used to generate the first prefab image (simple-brick-textures.png).
+It can be used to make additional prefab images: https://dungeoncrawlers.org/tools/atlas_generator/